Compare T-Mobile 5G Home Internet to the competition

 There’s still a lot to love about T-Mobile Home 5G Internet, but we suggest using T-Mobile’s 15-day free trial period to ensure the service fits your household’s internet needs.

-T-Mobile 5G Home Internet is reliable enough for the average home internet user
+T-Mobile 5G Home Internet is fast enough for average home internet users

-Around 74% of the T-Mobile customers we surveyed in our 2024 Internet Customer Satisfaction Survey were satisfied with T-Mobile 5G Home Internet’s reliability.
+Around 75% of the T-Mobile customers we surveyed in our 2025 Internet Customer Satisfaction Survey were satisfied with T-Mobile 5G Home Internet’s reliability, while 78% of customers were satisfied with T-Mobile’s home internet speeds.
+Both marks are in line with comparable cable ISPs, although T-Mobile fell behind Verizon 5G Home Internet, which broke the 80% approval mark on both questions.
 Since 5G home internet is typically not as reliable as, say, fiber internet, that number is pretty impressive.

 We also consider latency in our reliability ratings.
 Latency refers to how long it takes for data to physically reach your computer.
 The lower the latency number, the better.